 The best way to track what's happening with your student's aid and bills is to establish regular check-ins with your student to discuss upcoming bills that may be due and deadlines that need to be met to ensure your student continues to receive aid.
-Visit our Financial Aid Calendar page for help in tracking deadlines.
 Check to make sure your student has visited CalCentral to see their financial aid records and has taken the necessary steps to access their loans, if they plan to take out student loans.
 Visit our Loans page to find out more about student loans.

 Grants and Scholarships?
 How Can You Get Them?

 Grants are awards that eligible students do not have to repay or work for.
 Grants come from many sources and have different awarding guidelines.
 UC Berkeley evaluates student eligibility for federal and university grants.
 State agencies determine eligibility for state grants.
 To learn more about grants offered at UC Berkeley, visit our Grants page.

 Scholarships are another form of free money that do not need to be repaid and can come from many different sources.
 Visit our Scholarships page for more information about scholarships administered by UC Berkeley.
 If your student has received notification that they are rec a scholarship award from a source outside of UC Berkeley, learn more about how Berkeley manages these outside awards by visiting our Outside Scholarships page.